 WHY HAVEN’T I HEARD ABOUT MEXICAN WINE?

 Except for a handful of large wineries like L.A.
 Cetto, Monte Xanic, Casa Magoni, and Cava Freixenet, most wineries do not produce enough wine to be exported.
 A typical winery produces less than 100,000 cases.
 High-end Mexican restaurants in the United States are trying to change that.
 Rick Bayless’ Lena Brava, Topolobampo and Frontera Grill restaurants feature up to 48 wines from Baja on their wine lists.

 Mexican wines are getting noticed in worldwide wine competitions too.
 The Decanter World Wine Awards 2020 had over 16,500 wines from 56 different countries.
 Mexico earned 2 Gold medals, 5 Silver medals and 16 bronze medals for their wines.
 In the Concours Mondial de Bruxelles, one of the most established wine competitions in the world, Mexico took home 59 awards in 2020.

-Baja is the most well-known of Mexico’s wine regions – 90% of the wines exported from Mexico are grown here.
+Baja is the most well-known of the Mexican wine regions – 90% of the wines exported from Mexico are grown here.
 Valle de Guadalupe is the more famous wine route running along Highway 3.

-- Baja: The Ruta del Vino Bicycle Ride & Wine Festival- Returning in 2022
+- Baja: The Ruta del Vino Bicycle Ride & Wine Festival

 - Baja: Guadalupe Valley Wine, Food & Music Festival